aruizca/docker-confluence-for-testing/README.md

 ## JAVA Jdk-Version

 You can choose with version of java is going to be installed in container.
-To choose you can set JAVA_VERSION variable when runing the container.
+To use this feature, you need to set JAVA_VERSION variable when runing the container.

 Java version should be in the format vendor@version, as used in JABBA.
-By default, version to be installed is: sjre@1.8 (Oracle 1.8) For example , to run a container with confluece 5.4.4 (which need java 7) and the zulu 1.7.95 version (wigch is supportorted by JABBA):
+If no JAVA_VERSION is set, by default, version to be installed is: sjre@1.8 (Oracle 1.8)

+For example , to run a container with confluece 5.4.4 (which need java 7) and the zulu 1.7.95 version (wigch is supportorted by JABBA):

 ```bash